idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Aegisub](aegisub.org/)

-Aegisub is a free, cross-platform open source tool for creating and modifying subtitles.
+Aegisub is a free, cross-platform open-source tool for creating and modifying subtitles.
 Aegisub makes it quick and easy to time subtitles to audio and features many powerful tools for styling them, including a built-in real-time video preview.

 Probably the most advanced and powerful free subtitling tool out there.
 Excellent for time-spotting.